afiodorov/mass_twitter_follow/README.md

 # Other notes

-You can find people from LW who are on twitter in this [thread](http://lesswrong.com/lw/d92/less_wrong_on_twitter/).
+You can find people from LessWrong who are on twitter in this [thread](http://lesswrong.com/lw/d92/less_wrong_on_twitter/).
 I saved them in `LW_accounts.txt`.
 Execute with